 The Naga of Burma

-The life of Naga always had its strong ritual aspect: all activities, from simple household and economic tasks to dancing and feasting, had a mystical or religious significance.
-The spirits which Naga believed, controlled life, disease, fertility, rain, and so on and so forth, needed constant attention.
-One of the most famous rituals that was practiced until the 1960s was the practice of headhunting.
+One of the most well known ritual that was practiced until the 1960s, and who made the Naga famous, was the practice of headhunting.
 Naga used to take the heads of their enemies in order to take away their power.
-The human head, believed to be the seat of wisdom and human soul, the repository and conductor of power.
-Who owned another's head gained prosperity, esteem of his fellows and guarantee of happiness in the after-life.
+They were believing that the human head was a conductor of power and wisdom.
+Who owned another's head gained prosperity, esteem of his fellows and had the guarantee of happiness in the after-life.

-A recent and tenuous ceasefire allowed some groups of outsiders to visit certain areas of the Burmese Naga Hills.
-Particularly during the Naga New Year's festival in January who are still managed and organized by the military regime.
-At this time it is to be hoped that the prime focus of the festival will stay focus on its local participants and their desire to retain their own particular identity within the emerging Burmese national spirit.
-Especially that there is a real danger that this festival, by emphasizing its exotic elements at the expenses of understanding the particular custom, will become over commercialized and will lose its essential meaning and purpose.
+On the Burmese side, the Naga start to re-incorporate certain elements from their tradition back into their life, particularly during the Naga New Year's festival.
+At this time, the prime focus of the festival stay focus on its local participants and their desire to retain their own particular identity within the emerging Burmese national spirit but there is a real danger that this festival, by emphasizing its exotic elements at the expenses of understanding the particular custom, will lose its essential meaning and purpose.

-In the last decades the Naga people have emerged as a coherent national force with a newly founded sense of identity.
-It can only be hoped that this sense of community will continue to bind them together and extend their recognition in the region.
-The public attention that Naga experienced gave them some advantages.
-Basic services improved including schooling, medical services and sometimes even access to water and electricity.
-The style of housing is changing as more materials are available and few people still wear traditional clothing in their daily life.
+Even if the Nagas’ way of life has irremediably changed, the Naga have emerged as a coherent national force with a newly founded sense of identity.
+It can only be hoped that this sense of community will continue to bind them together and extend their recognition in the region instead of pushing them into an exotic touristic product.